IdreesInc/Minecraft-Font/README.md

 ### How were these characters generated?

 Each character was first copied by hand into [bitfontmaker2](https://www.pentacom.jp/pentacom/bitfontmaker2/).
 The set was then exported using their built in bitmap to TTF converter, and from there the resultant .ttf files were opened in [FontForge](https://fontforge.org/en-US/) and properly scaled and modified.
-Unfortunately, bitfontmaker2 is not open source, otherwise it might've been possible to directly extract character information from the hundreds of sprites that make up the Minecraft font files.

 ### Why doesn't this font contain more characters?

 Each of these glyphs had to be copied over by hand as well as their bold equivalents, which takes time.
-The ASCII extended set contains most of the common latin characters you might use.
-If you have a specific glyph that you would like added to the font, you are free to create an issue though I make no promises that I will have the time to add it.
+The font contains most of the common latin characters you might use, with a goal of containing all of the visible UTF-8 characters between U+0000 to U+00FF.
+If you have a specific glyph that you would like added to the font, you are free to create an issue, though I make no promises that I will have the time to add it.
 In the future, someone smarter than me might make a script to directly convert the bitmap fonts stored as sprite sheets in Minecraft into modern vector fonts.

 ### Is there a monospaced version?